john-parton/slatedb-nbd/README.md

 ### Performance.

-In real-world tests where the object storage is not directly hosted on the test machine, zfs-on-slatedb via slatedb-nbd is roughly twice as fast as zfs-on-zerofs and roughly ten times faster than plan9-on-zerofs.
+In real-world tests where the object storage is not directly hosted on the test machine, zfs-on-slatedb via slatedb-nbd is roughly twice as fast as zfs-on-zerofs and roughly six times faster than plan9-on-zerofs.

 Comprehensive benchmarking tools are included so you can tune to your specific workload.